 An introduction to financial management for operations of service and merchandising activities.
 Economics principles, time value for money, financial planning, capital budgeting, cash budgeting, receivables, payables, and inventory management will be studied.
-Prerequisites: Admission to the Business Administration minor AND a grade of C or better in ACCT 211 and BSAD 234.
+Prerequisites: Admission to the Business Administration minor AND a grade of C or better in (ACCT 211 or ACCT 220) and BSAD 234.

-BSAD 314 - COBOL Programming I 3 hours
+BSAD 314 - COBOL Programming 3 hours